HADIKHAN94/OIBSIP/README.md

-# 🌟 Oasis Infobyte Internship Projects
+# 🌟 Oasis Infobyte Internship Task

 Welcome to my internship showcase for **Oasis Infobyte**, where I’ve built multiple Python-based applications focused on GUI development, API integration, and user-friendly design.
 Each project demonstrates practical coding skills, clean architecture, and attention to usability.